 Career Provision at Lincoln Academy

-The Technical and Further Education Act 2017 (42B Education Act 1997) requires the Academy to ensure that there is an opportunity for a range of education and training providers to access all pupils in Year 8 to Year 13 for the purpose of informing them about approved technical education qualifications or apprenticeships (see Provider Access Policy).
+Section 45 of the Education Act 1997 requires the Academy to ensure that there is an opportunity for a range of providers to access all year 8 to 13 students to inform them about approved technical education qualifications or apprenticeships (see Provider Access Policy).

 Careers Strategy – Lincoln Academy